 If you make these, please tell us how your recipe is different, or let us know if you have any other ideas for how to make extra sauce? 🙂

-- More Chinese Food recipes for those that love it like we do, but would rather make it ourselves so we know what’s in it.
+- More Asian food recipes for those that love it like we do, but would rather make it ourselves so we know what’s in it.

 - You’ll need this recipe for deep fried heaven to make some of the above Chinese recipes.